Jasonblalack/zyngapoker/Linux.md

 $ apt-get install python3-pip
 ```

-_NOTE_ : Ubuntu <= 12.04 doesn't have a python3-pip package in its `universe` repos.
+_Note_ : Ubuntu <= 12.04 doesn't have a python3-pip package in its "universe" repos.
 One can be found [here](http://ubuntu.mirror.cambrium.nl/ubuntu//pool/universe/p/python-pip/python3-pip_1.1-3_all.deb)

-### Alternative method for other distributions : Installing Setuptools
+### Alternative method for other distributions

 Execute the following commands to install Distribute and PIP.